BusisiwePieterson/Wordpress-3Tier-Architecture/README.md

 ### Three-tier Architecture

-Generally,web, or Mobile solutions are Implemented based on what is called Three-tier Architecture
+Generally, web or Mobile solutions are Implemented based on what is called Three-tier Architecture

-**Presentation Layer(PL)**: This is the user interface such as the client server or browser on your Laptops.
+**Presentation Layer(PL)**: This is the user interface such as the client-server or browser on your Laptops.

-**Business Layer(BL)**: This is the backened program that implements bsiness logic.
+**Business Layer(BL)**: This is the backend program that implements business logic.
 Application or webserver.

 **Data Access or Management Layer(DAL)**: layer for the computer data storage and data access.
-Database server or File system ssuch as FTP server or NFs server.
+Database server or File system such as FTP server or NFs server.

 ##